Our Mission is Safety

-As your children march out the door on that first day of school – and every day – there is really only one priority: Nothing is more important than making sure they get home safely.
+As your children march out the door on that first day of school – and every day – there is really only one priority: Making sure they get home safe.

 Before your children head out, remind them of these year-round safety tips: